Spring 2018 Immersive

 Deadline to apply

 The deadline for the Spring 2018 is extended December 15, 2017.
 Please apply as soon as possible.

 In the past, we’ve received 60+ strong applications from around the world, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant’s reference for a letter of recommendation.

 How much is tuition?

 $5,500 USD for the 10-week program.
-When you are accepted to the program, you will recieve an invoice to make $1500 deposit by December 20th and the remaining $4000 by February 1st.
+When you are accepted to the program, you will recieve an invoice to make a $1500 deposit by December 20th and the remaining $4000 by February 1st.
 We accept tuition by check or wire transfer.

 You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $5,000 – $7,000) and transportation to NYC.

 We are aware participating in the program is a major investment.
 We try our best to support students in planning their time at the program.
 In the past, some students applied, planned for a year and raised their funds before joining the program.
 We recommend you apply to the program and plan your participation as soon as possible.

 We are committed to being fully transparent about how we make and spend money.
 In the spirit of radical openness and generosity, on which the school was founded, we open-source our finances on Github.
 There, you can read financial reports and download raw statements.

 Do you offer scholarships?

 We are completely self-funded, which dramatically limits our ability to offer scholarships.
 In Spring 2018, we are offering two work-study opportunity to a qualified applicant who would be expected to work 5 hrs/week in exchange for a 50% reduction of tuition.
-We’re particularly looking out for women, people of color, disabled person, people under-represented in the field of art + technology, and those with financial need.
+We’re particularly looking out for women, people of color, disabled persons, people under-represented in the field of art + technology, and those with financial need.